a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 • Terrific tidying everyone

-Easy alliteration resources for Nursery phonics games
+Everyday resources for Nursery phonics games

-As the staff at Little Learners grew in confidence, they kept thinking of everyday examples for developing alliteration.
-We wanted the children to be playing with what they already knew so that they didn’t need to learn what the objects were.
-This gave the children the brain space to be thinking about the sounds at the start of the words, rather than naming new and unfamiliar objects.
+This gave the children the brain space to be thinking about the sounds at the start of the words, rather than remembering the words for new or unfamiliar objects.

 The Benefits!

-Firstly, collecting real objects saved hours of preparation time.
+Using real objects saved hours of preparation time.
 It meant that alliteration would be a sustainable part of nursery phonics games every single year.

 Instant Nursery phonics activities for teaching alliteration